openaire/guidelines-literature-repositories/docs/field_licensecondition.rst

 DCMI Definition
 ~~~~~~~~~~~~~~~

-Information about rights held in and over the resource.
+Information about license ights held in and over the resource.

 Usage Instruction
 ~~~~~~~~~~~~~~~~~